willy-r/file-organizer/README.md

 ## Installation

-- You need Python 3.9 installed in your machine.
+- You need Python 3.9 installed in your computer.

 ### Clone

-- Clone this repo to you local machine using `https://github.com/willy-r/file-organizer.git`
+- Clone this repo to your local machine using `https://github.com/willy-r/file-organizer.git`

 ### Setup